 While CAP does not give legal advice, the ASA has taken this position into account when investigating complaints on this issue.

 Any comparisons made with identifiable competitors must be verifiable.
-Marketers do not need to identify explicitly the competitor(s) or product(s) that they are comparing with to be subject to the rules on comparisons with 'identifiable' competitors, and the ASA’s interpretation of ‘identifiable’ competitors is broad.
-If a consumer can identify at least one competitor or competitor product, whether or not they are stated in the ad, this will mean that the comparative claims must be verifiable.
+Marketers do not need to explicitly identify the competitor(s) or product(s) that they are comparing with to be subject to the rules on comparisons with 'identifiable' competitors.
+If a consumer can identify at least one competitor or competitor product, whether they are stated in the ad or not, this will mean that the comparative claims must be verifiable.
+For more information, see Comparisons: Identifiable competitors.

 Some comparisons are easily verifiable; a price comparison between two identical products sold by two different retailers, for example, could be checked by looking on their websites.
 Other comparisons, such as those that involve many products, are likely to be more difficult to verify, and the ad will need to provide sufficient information to allow consumers to verify the claim.

-What information is needed to make something verifiable?
+What information is needed to make a claim verifiable?

-The information needed to make a comparison verifiable will depend on the specific comparison being made.
-Generally speaking, marketing communications should include as much information as possible to ensure that consumers are able to check the accuracy of the claim for themselves, and include a signpost in the ad to information about the basis of the comparison.
+The information needed to make a comparison verifiable will depend on the specific comparison.
+Broadly, ads should include as much information as possible to ensure that consumers are able to check the accuracy of the claim for themselves, and include a signpost in the ad to information about the basis of the comparison.
 If verifying the comparison requires specialist knowledge, consumers should be able to get a knowledgeable and independent person or organisation to verify the comparison for them.

-Sometimes, it may be necessary to provide information about the methodology used, and which competitors or products are being compared.
-An ad which stated an average customer saving when selling property, based on the fee charged on the advertiser’s average sale price versus the amount if the UK average commission fee of 1.5% had been applied, was found to breach the Code because it didn’t state or provide a signpost to information such as what the average sale price was, how that average (and their associated fee) had been calculated and details of the source for the average estate agent fee (New Broom Ltd, 14 September 2016).
+In order to provide sufficient information for consumers to verify the comparison, it may be necessary to provide information about the methodology used when comparing products, and to make clear which competitors or products are being compared.
+In 2016, an ad stated the average customer saving when selling property based on their fees compared to if the UK average commission fee had been applied.
+This ad breached the Code, because it did not state, or provide a signpost to, information such as what the average sale price was, how that average (and their associated fee) had been calculated and the source of the average estate agent fee (New Broom Ltd, 14 September 2016).
+See also Procter & Gamble (Health & Beauty Care) Ltd, 2 December 2015 in respect of a ‘leading brand’ comparison.

-Where the data used to support a claim is historic, and therefore cannot be replicated or checked for accuracy, it may be necessary to provide detailed data to make the claims verifiable.
+Where the data (i.e. test results) used to support a claim is historic, and therefore cannot be replicated or checked for accuracy, it may be necessary to provide detailed data to make the claims verifiable.
 The ASA investigated variations of the claim “UK’s NO.1 5G network”, which featured in multiple ads for EE, and considered that the information was not sufficient to verify the claim.
-Because the test results were historic (ie specific to the six-month period of testing given the continuing roll-out of 5G after the testing period), consumers and competitors would not have been able to replicate the tests, whether or not the detailed testing methodology was made available.
-The ASA therefore considered that for the claims to be verifiable, the result for each metric at each test location and time would need to made available in an accessible format.
+Because the test results were historic (i.e. specific to the six-month period of testing given the continuing roll-out of 5G after the testing period), consumers and competitors would not have been able to replicate the tests, regardless of whether detailed testing methodology was available.
+The ASA considered that for the claims to be verifiable, the result for each metric at each test location and time would need to be made available in an accessible format.
 Additionally, full particularities about the methodology by which the data was obtained, categorised, assessed, scored and ranked would need to be provided, so that the data could be fully understood and interpreted (EE Ltd, 23 August 2023).

-Marketing communications should be explicit about how readers can verify a comparison.
-One way of doing so would be to direct consumers to a website that contains information about the basis of the comparison, such as the products, methodology, and results, and make it clear that this is how consumers can verify the claims.
-Marketing communications could, for example, include “comparison can be verified on www…” or “visit www… to verify the comparison” in small print.
-Merely including a website or postal address, without stating that it is where consumers can verify the comparison, is unlikely to be sufficient.
+Ads should clearly explain how readers can verify a comparison.
+One way would be to direct consumers to a website that contains information about the basis (i.e. products, methodology, test results etc) of the comparison, and make clear that this is how consumers can verify the claim.
+Ads could, for example, include “comparison can be verified on www…” or “visit www… to verify the comparison” in small print.
+Merely including a website or postal address, without stating it is where consumers can verify the comparison, is unlikely to suffice.

 It is also likely to be acceptable to provide verification information upon request, by directing consumers to contact a postal or email address to obtain verification information (Wm Morrison Supermarkets plc, 26 August 2015).